rdszhao/pressed-play/README.md

 And that's it! all the steps and intuitions behind this explained.
 Pretty cool, right?

 And if you want to get hands on with my toy, you can visit it [here](pressedplay.rdszhao.com) at pressedplay.rdszhao.com.
 You just need a Spotify account.
-If you're interested, email me at [rdszhao@gmail.com](rdszhao@gmail.com) to try it out, and you can find all the code [here](https://github.com/rdszhao/pressed-play) Thanks for reading, and cheers!
+If you're interested, email me at [rdszhao@gmail.com](rdszhao@gmail.com) to try it out.
+Thanks for reading, and cheers!